scripted by Sameer Majli

 Learn to be skeptical of anyone making claims that seem out of the ordinary.
 Better yet, learn to be generally skeptical.

 Raj ———> Without wanting to sound arrogant, I have to say that in my case it was not.
 Let me explain.
 While my parents were never wealthy, they sacrificed a lot of their time and hard earned money to make sure that my sister and I got exposure to things in life that would build a capacity in us to scale up.
 What do I mean by this?
 From a young age, we were introduced to reading.
 My mother used to read with us in the beginning.
 We were also introduced to music and the arts thanks to my mother and grandfather.
-We used to play Badminton and Table Tennis at the Club almost each evening.
+We used to play Badminton and Table Tennis at the Club almost every evening.
 We were encouraged to take part in extra-curricular activities such as debates, singing competitions, acting in school plays, and quiz competitions.
 We were taken to concerts and plays regularly.
 The fact that my parents had lived in the UK for close to a decade before they returned to India in 1966 also helped in maintaining a cosmopolitan outlook in our home.
 It all added up in making me and my sister very comfortable in almost all settings here or abroad.
 Ashwini and I are trying to replicate the same thing for our children.
 Luckily my mother’s presence adds value to this effort.

 Raj ———> Let me begin by saying that I miss walking around the city of New York with Ashwini, especially on Sundays, very much.